engashrf100/Syaratc-Profile/README.md

 ## Overview

 Syaratc Online is a car marketplace and financing companion.
-The app connects users with curated car offers, financing partners, and company programs while delivering a smooth, localized experience.
+The app connects users with curated car offers, financing partners, and company programs while delivering a smooth, localized experience for both end‑users and companies.
 It mirrors the core capabilities available on the website (`https://syaratc.online/en`) and adds mobile‑first features like push notifications, offline‑first storage, and background token refresh.

 ### Project Pref